Strong Minds

 Strong Community: Supporting Mental Wellness in Park City

-Summit Support is dedicated to raising awareness, promoting understanding, and mobilizing resources to address mental health challenges in Park City and Summit County.
+Summit Support is a trusted mental health advocate dedicated to raising awareness, promoting understanding, and mobilizing resources to address mental health challenges in Park City and Summit County.
 We empower our community through advocacy, education, and collaborative partnerships.

 Did you know that Summit County has seen an 800% increase in residents seeking behavioral health services in the last five years?
 At the same time, we have seen a 17% decline in licensed therapists?